 1973: Board of Directors holds inaugural meeting at the Kellogg Center in East Lansing, establishing fundraising and support for faculty research projects as its primary focus.
 Foundation establishes banking with American Bank and Trust Company in Lansing and engages Ann Arbor Trust Company to oversee asset management.
 1974: Introduction of Planned Giving provides a path for various donation methods including bequests, trusts, and appreciated securities.
 Funding allocation is directed towards scientific research, exploration, and an artist-in-residence program featuring the Julliard Quartet.
 1979: Foundation 1983: \$114,000 1989: Neogen, receives its first royalty Foundation grant goes public on the check from Cisplatin, results in the Nasdaq exchange, a life-saving cancer establishment of the increasing value Center for Composite drug developed by of Foundation Barnett Rosenberg Materials and investment and Loretta VanCamp.
 Structures.
-1982: 1988: 1991: 1977: Dr. Wharton 1978: Foundation-Foundation makes MSU Himont introduces the Capital sponsored "Atlas of Board of Enrichment Campaign, Michigan" publication initial investment in
+1982: 1988: 1991: 1977: Dr. Wharton 1978: Foundation-

+1977: Dr. Wharton introduces the Capital Enrichment Campaign, aimed at securing funds for a new Performing Arts Center, enhanced museum and library facilities, and establishing endowed chairs.
-introduces the Capital

-Enrichment Campaign,

-aimed at securing funds

-for a new Performing

-Arts Center, enhanced

-museum and library

-facilities, and establishing

-endowed chairs.